Call Us Now

 How Do Narcissistic Drug Addicts Behave?

 One study in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) highlighted the development of individuals with narcissistic personality disorder who went through an outpatient cocaine treatment course.
+This in-depth study of narcissists and coke addiction yielded some important results.
 The narcissists mostly had unrealistic demands for the therapist, other patients and anyone else involved in the treatment programme.
-When their criteria of perfection failed to be met by others, the narcissists usually quit treatment.
+When their criteria of perfection failed to be met by others, the narcissists usually quit treatment, spotlighting a key challenge in narcissism and addiction.
 Narcissists tend to deny that they are addicted to drugs, regardless of what it looks like.
-They describe their drug use as boosting their energy and life.
+Addiction to a narcissist isn’t perceived as a problem; a narcissist addict will describe their drug use as boosting their energy and life.

 How Are Narcissism And Drug Addiction Related?